CHANDLERNC/2d-game/README.md

 The game now auto-saves your current floor and equipped gear to local storage when you leave the page.
 Use the pause menu to manually save or load this progress.

+### New Mob Types
+Two additional enemy types nod to classic pixel games:

+- **Invader** – a retro alien shooter that peppers the hero from afar.
+- **Chomper** – a fast, hungry foe that darts in for a bite.

 ## Play the Game
 Open `index.html` in your browser.
 For full functionality, serve the directory with a local server: